 - The sources and solutions of delinquent debt

-- Counseling/Communication Skills.
-These include rapport building, listening skills, conducting interviews, and maintaining non-judgmental communication.
+- Counseling and Communication Skills: Including rapport building, listening skills, conducting interviews, and maintaining non-judgmental communication.

-- Problem-Solving Skills.
-These skills are presented as they relate to managing personal finances – gathering information, establishing financial goals, and implementing action plans.
+- Problem Solving Skills: Includes, as they relate to managing personal finances, gathering information, establishing financial goals, and implementing action plans.

-- Consumer Credit.
-How credit works, choosing and using credit cards and loans to your advantage, and understanding credit reporting and scoring.
+- Consumer Credit: Including how credit works, choosing and using credit cards and loans to your advantage, and understanding credit scoring.

-The Credit Counselor Program includes Credit Counseling Today.
-This book covers the history of credit counseling, how a debt management plan DMP works, and consumer legislation related to the debt management industry.
+- Credit Counselor program: Credit Counseling Today, explores covers the history of credit counseling, how debt management plans work, and consumer legislation related to the debt management industry.

-The Debt Settlement Specialist Program comes with The Power of Negotiation which explores negotiating techniques and conflict management styles.
+- Debt Settlement Specialist program: The Power of Negotiation, which explores negotiating techniques and conflict management styles.

-The Financial Health Counselor Program includes Essential Financial Topics.
-These are the top three financial goals of most consumers – paying for an education, buying a home, and saving for retirement.
+- Financial Health Counselor program: Essential Financial Topics, which explores the top three financial goals of most consumers—paying for an education, buying a home, and saving for retirement.